GirishAgarwal007/ansible-jenkins-poc/README.md

 * Playbook that configure web server (HTTPD) on both launched instances
 * A Jinja2 template file for index.html
 * sshkey file :- For Ansible keybased authentication

+## Creating Pipeline on Jenkins

+- Step 1: Click on "New Item"
+- Step 2: Enter an item name and select "Pipeline" projct and click on "OK"
+- Step 3: Provide a Description
+- Step 4: Select "Pipeline script from SCM" in "Definition" under Pipeline section
+- Step 5: Selecti "Git" in SCM section
+- Step 6: Provide Repository url where we have all the files
+- Step 7: Enter Branch
+- Step 8: Enter name of the jenkins file in "Script Path"
+- Step 9: Click on "Save"

+* When we build our job, the Jenkinsfile will be used by jenkins to run pipeline.